PalAditya/PoemDraw/README.md

 - The [GAUGAN](http://nvidia-research-mingyuliu.com/gaugan) tool encoding will be fetched
 - The TkInter script will generate a toy image mimicking the one on left panel of GauGAN
 - Selenium will complete the pipeline and download the image

+## Sample Usage

+First, install all dependencies via **pip install -r requirements.txt** .
+Also, go to [TextRazor](https://www.textrazor.com/) and get your API Key, which is to be substituted in **creds.json** in root folder.
+Then, migrate to *Codes* and execute the following:

+- With a small sentence: *echo YOUR_INPUT_SENTENCE | python tlm.py | python imGen.py && python NVDIA.py*
+- With a file/poem: *cat YOUR_INPUT_SENTENCE | python tlm.py | python imGen.py && python NVDIA.py*

+You can make any number of modifications, such as increasing the number of features you want to be recognized by migrating to *Codes/Generators/natureDescriptor.py* and editing the keywords list.
+You can increase the lemmatization length by editing *Codes/module1.py* and generate new data by running *Codes/Generators/datagen.py*.
+Scraping code for poem is available in *Codes/sonnetExtractor.py*